Paternoster

 To give you a better idea of how a paternoster works, let's take a closer look at the structure of this carousel system.
 The particular advantage is that an individual design to meet the requirements of the bearing is possible in practically every case.
 Individual, customer-specific solutions can therefore be realized at any time.

-• The basic principle is based on the paternoster elevator; the stored goods are delivered directly to the operator (goods-to-man principle), not the other way round.
+• The basic principle is based on the paternoster elevator; the stored goods are delivered directly to the operator (goods-to-person principle), not the other way round.

 • Vertically arranged, all-round shelves can be loaded and unloaded with goods via an easily accessible operating window.
 Each storage compartment is given a unique number and rotates within the closed system.